kitdotnet/Common/README.md

 ### UnitedStatesCalendar

-This class contains calculations for U.S. holidays.
+This class inherits from `Calendar` and contains calculations for U.S. holidays (e.g., Easter, Thanksgiving, etc.).

 ---